a-bali/janitor/README.md

 Janitor currently supports the following monitoring methods:
 * **MQTT:** Janitor will subscribe to predefined MQTT topics and monitor incoming messages.
 An average transmit frequency will be calculated for each channel and in case no new messages are received within this interval, Janitor will alert you (the actual threshold used is 2 times the previous average frequency).
 This method is particulary useful for any kind of sensors submitting data regularly via MQTT (e.g. temperature).
 * **Ping:** Janitor will ping predefined hosts with a predefined frequency and will alert you in case of no reply (the actual threshold used is 2 consecutively missed pings).
 This method is useful for any kind of IOT devices e.g. sensors, cameras etc.
+* **HTTP:** Janitor will send a HTTP GET request to predefined addresses and check for reply, and, optionally, whether the reply contains a predefined string.
+Janitor will alert you in case of 2 consecutively unsuccessful requests.
+This method is useful for any kind of services with a web interface (e.g. APIs, hosted services etc.).

 Janitor currently supports the following alert methods:
 * **Telegram:** Janitor will send a message to a predefined Telegram channel.
 * **Gotify:** Janitor will send a push message to Gotify.

-Additionally, Janitor has a web interface where you can see the current status and historical data, remove sensors and reload the configuration file (see screenshot below).
+Additionally, Janitor has a web interface where you can see the current status and historical data, remove items and reload the configuration file (see screenshot below).

 ## Screenshot
 ![Screenshot](docs/screenshot.png)